Fresno Truck Accident Attorneys

 - Tire blowouts - Truck tire blowouts are a common cause of semi-truck accidents, and typically, they are preventable.

-- Drunk Drivers - The BAC for a DUI is much lower for a truck driver.
-Whereas for non-commercial vehicles the percentage is 0.8%, for semi drivers, it is 0.04%.
+- Drunk drivers - The BAC for a DUI is much lower for a truck driver.
+Whereas for non-commercial vehicles the percentage is 0.8%, for semi-truck drivers, it is 0.04%.
 For drivers under 21, that percentage is just 0.01%.

 - Making unsafe lane changes - It is very important that a semi driver makes slow, predictable lane changes.
 Truck drivers need to keep an eye out for vehicles passing through their blind spot.